 Kale Mashed Potatoes!!!
-I'm not reinventing the wheel here....but thanksgiving is around the corner, and I wanted to cook some different things with that vibe in mind.
+I'm not reinventing the wheel here.... but thanksgiving is around the corner, and I wanted to cook some different things with that vibe in mind.
 I'll be honest even when I wasn't vegan, the whole turkey dinner thing to me wasn't all that exciting.
 Not that it wasn't tasty....I just think I tend to gravitate to globally inspired food compared to traditional North American fare.
-Though since I'm passionate about cooking and eating nutrient dense food in general, adding kale to mashed potatoes does bring it a little more in alignment with what I am all about.
+Though since I'm passionate about cooking and eating nutrient dense food in general, adding kale to mashed potatoes is right up my alley.

-I used olive oil and vegan sour cream in my potatoes and garnished them with chopped scallions.
-You don't have to use olive oil and sour cream.....use whatever you want.
-Vegan Butter and a bit of plant milk mashed in.
-Or sour cream and vegan butter, or just sour cream....mashed potatoes aren't complicated...just season them well and make them as rich and creamy as you dare.
-Heck even mash in some vegan cheese or nutritional yeast if you're feeling crazy.
+I used olive oil and Earths Own vegan sour cream in my potatoes and garnished them with chopped scallions.
+I found I didn't need or want butter.
+They were creamy, rich and delicious, but you don't have to use olive oil and sour cream, use whatever you like best.
+Vegan Butter, vegan sour cream are both good options just make sure the potatoes are seasoned well with S&P and make them as rich and creamy as you dare.
+Heck even mash in some vegan cheese if you're feeling crazy.

 This is a simple and beautiful salad you can make using only a handful of ingredients.
 You want to wait until you have the most beautiful, in season vine ripened tomatoes for this.
 Flavourless winter tomatoes will not lend well to a dish that is truly celebrating an ingredient when it's at its best.
 My friend who is a passionate gardener gave me a basket of several varieties of tomatoes she had grown.
 There was no way I was going to make anything other than this.
 The tomatoes cut into varying chunks, my cashew basil ricotta, good quality olive oil and balsamic vinegar, sea salt and black pepper & a bit more fresh basil to garnish.
 HEAVENLY.
 I really want to share this salad as an example of HOW to use my ricotta recipe.
 I also use the ricotta in my Zucchini Involtini.